Complexity classification of local Hamiltonian problems: The Lieb-Mattis model

 \begin{proof} We first verify that $\ket{\phi_{LM}}$ is indeed an eigenvector of $H$.
 We use

 and compute

 After some tedious algebra, we get

 so $\ket{\phi_{LM}}$ is an eigenvector of $H_{LM}$ with eigenvalue $-n(n+2)$.
 We now give a matching lower bound, thus proving that every ground state has energy at least this large.
-Define the following operators:
+Define the following operators, where for conciseness we write $M := XX + YY + ZZ$:

 Then the set of operators $\{H_{LM}, S, S_A, S_B, S^z\}$ commutes pairwise, and we have

 Because of these two facts, and as (by Lemma~\ref{lem:complete}) $S$ has eigenvalues in the set $2s(s+1) - 3n/2$, where $s \in \{0,1,\dots,n\}$, and $S_A$, $S_B$ have eigenvalues in the set $2s(s+1) - 3n/4$, where $s \in \{0,1,\dots,n/2\}$ if $n$ is even, and $s \in \{1/2,3/2,\dots,n/2\}$ if $n$ is odd, the eigenvalues of $H_{LM}$ must be in the set